 A cupola is used in place of a steeple on the low gabled roofline.
 The side walls each have two entrances identical to the front.
 Between there are three 12 over 12 windows with fanlights and arched shutters.
 Six small one-sash windows on the second floor level are placed directly above the six openings on the first floor.
 This church serves one of the oldest Presbyterian congregations in South Carolina, having been formed about 1685.

 Contributor Rusty Williams writes, “Containing names such as Mikell, Whaley, McConkey, Pope, Bailey, Baynard and Murray, the graveyard is a testimonial to the early families of Edisto Island who are so important to the island’s heritage.
 Five former pastors are at rest here including the Reverend William States Lee, the longest serving pastor in the history of the church.”
 Williams also says that the tombstones and mausoleums are true works of art.

 Contributor Pam Oerman shares, “My passion is taking pictures that harbor thousands of stories.
 I have passed this church so many times – watching the moss that hangs from the huge trees swaying back and forth, protecting the final resting places of hundreds before us.
 What a peaceful sight, the Prayer Chapel.
 A place of refuge, peace and solace.”

 Address: 2164 South Carolina Highway 174, Edisto Island, SC 29438

-Presbyterian Church on Edisto Add Info and More Photos
+Edisto Presbyterian Church Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
-We invite you to add additional pictures (paintings, photos, etc) of Presbyterian Church on Edisto, and we also invite you to add info, history, stories, and travel tips.
+We invite you to add additional pictures (paintings, photos, etc) of Edisto Presbyterian Church, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!